tommysack/nestjs-result2camelcase/README.md

 # Mapping results in to camelCase

-This is an Interceptor to transform the keys of API results from snake-case to camelCase.<br/>
+This is an Interceptor to transform the keys of API results (snake-cased or with spaces) to camelCase.<br/>

 ## Installation